-People seeking better health have been coming to Asheville and the surrounding mountains for decades, drawing upon the area’s reputation for restorative air, healing waters, and stimulating altitude.
+The refreshing air, cleansing waters, stimulating altitude, and desire to enjoy the outdoors have always attracted those seeking good health to the mountains of Western North Carolina.
 That history continues today, giving the Asheville area one of the highest concentrations of physicians in the state.

-Because the area is so attractive, Asheville has more doctors per capita than most cities its size.
-But the wealth of talent and commitment isn’t confined to the region’s largest city.
-Western North Carolina has a number of fine hospitals that practice the latest techniques in treatment, surgery, and preventive care.
+Because the area is so attractive and has such a high quality of life, Asheville has more doctors per capita than most cities of its size.
+But the wealth of talent and commitment isn’t confined to our region’s largest city.
+WNC has many fine hospitals that practice the latest techniques in treatment, surgery, and preventive care.

 Keep reading for a comprehensive description of health care options across WNC.